When College Partying Leads to Criminal Charges

 What to do if you are charged with MIP

 When charged with MIP, many people choose to plead guilty by paying the fine and accepting any additional consequences.
 However, pleading guilty to an MIP can leave a potentially harmful blemish on your record.
 In order to protect yourself from the short- and long-term consequences of a minor in possession charge, it is wise to speak with an experienced criminal defense attorney.
-There are many ways to challenge MIP charges, and an attorney can help you understand your options.
+There are many ways to challenge MIP charges, and a Boulder defense attorney can help you understand your options.